-On the other hand, NameCheap also an excellent domain registrar which also provide various web hosting solutions, SSLs, VPN, and Whois protection feature.
+On the other hand, NameCheap is also an excellent domain registrar which also provides various web hosting solutions, SSLs, VPN, and Whois protection features.
 What makes it a strong DreamHost competitor is that you get free Whois privacy with each registered domain with them.
-Their prices are cheaper compared to DreamHost as well as reasonable renew rates.
-The best part is NameCheap gives you access to a modern looking panel for easy domain management regarding renewals, automatic renew, DNS setting, domain forwarding, etc.
+Their prices are cheaper compared to DreamHost as well as reasonable renewal rates.
+The best part is NameCheap gives you access to a modern-looking panel for easy domain management regarding renewals, automatic renew, DNS setting, domain forwarding, etc.

-Compared to $2.59/mo of DreamHost, GoDaddy plans start from $5.99/mo, which is almost fifty percent expensive than the competition.
-Though you a get free business email & domain registration, single hosted domain, and 100GB storage.
-GoDaddy is way overpriced plus there is no WHOIS protection as well.
-It packs 1-click installer with 125+ free apps, easy scalability, DDoS protection, user friendly control panel, and award-winning support.
-You can optin to “Delux” plan allowing unlimited storage, bandwidth, domains, and higher server resources at the price of $7.99/mo.
+Compared to $2.59/mo of DreamHost, GoDaddy plans start from $5.99/mo, which is almost fifty percent more expensive than the competition.
+Though you get free business email & domain registration, a single hosted domain, and 100GB storage.
+GoDaddy is way overpriced, plus there is no WHOIS protection as well.
+It packs a 1-click installer with 125+ free apps, easy scalability, DDoS protection, user friendly control panel, and award-winning support.
+You can optin to the “Delux” plan allowing unlimited storage, bandwidth, domains, and higher server resources at the price of $7.99/mo.

-NameCheap perhaps is one of the cheapest hosting providers where you can avail a shared hosting account at $1.44/mo letting you host 3 domains, upload 20GB of data on SSDs, 50 Positive SSL certificates, and unmetered bandwidth.
-They offer free SSLs for the first year and after that standard renewal fees will be applied.
-You get a free website builder equipped with 200 templates, drag & drop customization function with less hassle.
+NameCheap perhaps is one of the cheapest hosting providers where you can avail of a shared hosting account at $1.44/mo, letting you host 3 domains, upload 20GB of data on SSDs, 50 Positive SSL certificates, and unmetered bandwidth.
+They offer free SSLs for the first year, and after that, standard renewal fees will be applied.
+You get a free website builder equipped with 200 templates, a drag & drop customization function with less hassle.

 - GoDaddy is a giant name in domain name business